sdercolin/vlabeler/README.md

 2. A dialog is shown, asking you to rename the former entry
 3. Cutting and renaming are conducted
 4. The editor navigates to the former entry if needed

+### Pan
+Or the hand tool.
+Drag the charts to scroll the canvas.

 These actions can be customized in `Settings` -> `Prefereneces`.